lokeshgadesula/rag-evaluation-guardrail/README.md

 ## MLflow
 Add `--mlflow` after installing the MLflow extra.
 Metrics and generated artifacts are logged to the active MLflow run.

-> Do not claim historical production deployment blocks or benchmark volumes unless you have the run records.